SolansPuig/MyHomepage/README.md

 ## Configuration

-You can configure the language, the sources of the news feeds and how the weather information is displayed.
+You can configure the language, the sources of the news feeds, and how the weather information is displayed.
 The `example_config.json` should tell you all you need:

 ```